mstapaj/TestowanieAutomatyczne_Projekt_I/README.md

 ## School Diary Project

-Project of a school diary where you can add, edit, delete students, subjects, grades, remarks, with the possibility of saving the data to a CSV file.
+Project of a school diary where you can add, edit, delete students, subjects, grades, remarks, with the ability to import/export the data to a CSV file.
 The project was made for a Automated Testing course at the University of Gdańsk.

 ## Project Status